Back to Neural ODEs Hub

 Introduction

-Our experiments compare three models: Neural ODE (Euler) with 20 Euler integration steps, Neural ODE (RK4) with 20 RK4 integration steps, and a ResNet MLP with 20 discrete residual blocks.
-All share the same architecture skeleton: lift 2D input to 6D, apply 20 "layers" of dynamics, then classify.
-The only difference is whether those layers share weights (ODE) or have independent weights (ResNet).
+Three models: Neural ODE (Euler) with 20 Euler steps, Neural ODE (RK4) with 20 RK4 steps, and a ResNet MLP with 20 discrete residual blocks.
+All share the same skeleton -- lift 2D input to 6D, apply 20 "layers" of dynamics, classify -- differing only in whether those layers share weights (ODE) or have independent weights (ResNet).

 The Spiral Dataset